jellyfin-archive/jellyfin-client-ios/README.md

 # Jellyfin Player iOS

-An iOS app that makes it possible to stream and download JellyFin media content for free.
+An iOS app that makes it possible to stream and download Jellyfin media content for free.

 ## Installation instructions